charlietriplett/OpenA11yEngineer/_checklist-native/number-input.md

   tab: |
     Focus moves visibly to the input

+mobile:
+  swipe: |
+    Focus moves to the input, number pad appears

+screenreader:
   name:  |
     Purpose is clear
   role:  |
     Identifies itself as a input
   group: |
     Label is read with the input
   state: |
     The input can be required, disabled

-mobile:
-  swipe: |
-    Focus moves to the input, number pad appears
 ---

 ## Code examples